 First Offense: Cell phone or personal electronic device is confiscated and placed in the school office until the end of the school day.
+Student is given a disciplinary warning.
 Student may pick up the phone at the end of the school day.

-Second Offense: Cell phone or personal electronic device is confiscated and placed in the office until the end of the school day.
+Second Offense: Cell phone or personal electronic device is confiscated by staff person and placed in the office until the end of the school day.
 Student may pick up their phone or personal electronic device with permission of their parent/guardian.
+Student will receive recess detention.

-Third Offense: Cell phone or personal electronic device is confiscated and placed in the office until a parent/guardian picks up the phone.
-Parent/Guardian must pick up phone at the end of the school day.
-Student is also subject to disciplinary action for defiance.
+Third Offense: Cell phone or personal electronic device is confiscated and placed in the office until a parent/guardian picks up the phone (NO EXCEPTIONS).
+Parent/Guardian must pick up phone at the end of the school day, or it will be kept until the next school day.
+Student will receive lunch detention.
+Upon return, should the student bring a cell phone to school, it must be checked into the office each day.